-In contrast to Benin, Ghana no longer has a monetary arrangement with Britain thus, unlike Benin, this does not provide a bridge to intervene into Ghana’s accounting.
+In contrast to Benin, Ghana no longer has a monetary arrangement with Britain thus, unlike Benin, this is not a bridge to intervene into Ghana’s accounting.
 Ghana left the British Sterling zone shortly after independence (Chernoff, 2003) and joined the Economic Community of West African States, established in 1975 by fifteen African countries but, frustrated by slow progress towards economic integration, in 2000 with five other countries it formed the West African Monetary Zone under the auspices of the WB, IMF and African Development Bank.
 The cedi is now the national currency and the Bank of Ghana determines monetary policy (subject to WB and IMF advice), despite efforts by the Bank of England and several British multinationals operating in Ghana to prevent this (Nkrumah, 1965).
-Monetary policies produced many crises for the national currency, and hotels, real estate, even school fees (including in public universities), and major business transactions, for example, are often priced in US dollars, not British Sterling.
+Monetary policies produced many crises for the national currency, so hotels, real estate, even school fees (including in public universities), and major business transactions, for example, are often priced in US dollars, not British Sterling.
 As a former government official conceded: ‘In our economy it is safer to hold the dollar than the cedi’.

-Few interviewees perceived significant direct British involvement in the Ghanaian monetary system, though, as they acknowledged it retains some influence through British banks such as Barclays and Standard Chartered that control a ‘big share of the market’ and are ‘very involved in the activities of multinationals’.
+Few interviewees perceived significant direct British involvement in the Ghanaian monetary system, though they acknowledged that British banks such as Barclays and Standard Chartered control a ‘big share of the market’ and are ‘very involved in the activities of multinationals’.
 They recognized that Britain’s DfID advises Ghana on policy and government accounting but saw IFIs, particularly the WB, the IMF, and somewhat less the African Development Bank, as more influential since Ghana’s 1980s economic crises.
 For example, a senior public accountant noted that: ‘DfID contributes to our economic reform and budget… and accounting reform … but not to the extent of donors like the WB or IMF.
 I am not saying they don’t help.
 They do things with the other development partners.’
 PFM reports confirm this (Betley et al., 2012; Roberts and Andrews, 2005).
 Similarly, Britain makes few direct placements of advisors or technical assistants in the Ghanaian government.
-When asked whether British advisors on government accounting reforms are influential, senior government officials replied: ‘They have their Embassy here… [but] they don’t have people in the government who would tell us what to do’, and, ‘I don’t think so’.
+When asked whether British advisors on government accounting reforms are influential, a senior government official replied: ‘They have their Embassy here… [but] they don’t have people in the government who would tell us what to do’.
 The same question asked at the Audit Service, IAA and the CAGD brought similar responses.

-In summary, whereas France retained considerable control over government accounting in Benin, via its influence in Francophone monetary institutions that issue accounting directives and through French advisors, Britain’s role in Ghana has declined and been superseded by that of the USA.
-Nevertheless, although Britain no longer exerts significant control of government accounting via monetary policies or placements of advisors, it retains soft power, especially regarding trade, via its accounting associations, multinational firms, and influence on IASs.
+In summary, whereas France retained considerable control over government accounting in Benin, via its influence in Francophone monetary institutions that issue accounting directives and through French advisors, Britain’s role in Ghana has largely been superseded by the USA.
+Nevertheless, despite Britain no longer exerting significant control of government accounting via monetary policies or placements of advisors, it retains soft power via its accounting associations, multinational firms, and influence on IASs.

 Northern accounting associations